Increase Font Size

 Minimum Duty Requirements

-• Discharged because of a disability that was caused or worsened by active duty service (see Disability Benefits), or
+• You were discharged because of a disability that was caused or worsened by active duty service (see Disability Benefits), or

-• Received an "early out" because of a hardship discharge, or
+• You received an "early out" because of a hardship discharge, or

 There may be other exceptions to this rule, so the VA encourages all service members to apply.